Making Homemade Ravioli is not as difficult as you may think. It’s a great recipe to make together with the kids.

 Using 1 pound of ricotta, 1-8 oz. pkg. mozzarella, shredded, 2 tablespoons of grated Pecorino Romano cheese, 1/4 cup chopped fresh parsley and salt and pepper to taste you can fill the 72 raviolis, then freeze them and save for future meals.

 Make homemade tomato sauce using this easy recipe.
-With a mixed green salad you will have an economical and nutritious family friendly ravioli dinner.
-Because semolina flour has a higher protein content it adds additional nutrition to your pasta meal.
+Add a mixed green salad as a side and you’ll have an economical and nutritious family friendly ravioli dinner.

 - 2 eggs, beaten

 - 2 TBLS. olive oil

 Using a stand mixer will mix and knead the dough in one step.
 Start the mixing process on low to medium to combine the ingredients and then switch to medium/med-high to knead the dough.
 This process takes approximately 3-5 minutes.

 - In large mixing bowl add the semolina flour and salt.
 Add in the beaten eggs, water and oil.
 Mix well to make a stiff dough.
 Remove from bowl and knead dough until it is elastic –it should not be sticky — if too sticky kneed in one tablespoon of flour.**

 - Wrap dough in plastic wrap and let rest 10 minutes.